ifwe/open-source-handbook/starter_box/Privacy_Policy.md

 By using this website, you consent to the collection of this data in the manner and for the purpose described above.

-Additional Tagged, Inc. project services are supplied by external providers ([GitHub](http://github.com), etc.).
+Additional Ifwe, Inc. project services are supplied by external providers ([GitHub](http://github.com), etc.).
 The privacy of data provided to those services are handled by each provider.
 Please check the provider website for more information.

 -----

-Privacy_Policy.md: Copyright 2014 Tagged, Inc.
+Privacy_Policy.md: Copyright 2015 Ifwe Inc.

 Privacy_Policy.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.